Xylopyrographer/STAC/libraries/libraries_README.md

 While not essential for the STAC sketch to compile, I do believe these modified methods are more robust.

 ### To use this library

-1. Navigate to your Arduino ESP32 folder.<br>
+Navigate to your Arduino ESP32 folder.

 We're not certain where this is kept on all platforms or where it was placed during your install.
 Searching for a file named *Preferences.cpp* should turn it up.<br><br>On macOS the default location is:<br>
 `/Users/*YOUR_USER_NAME*/Library/Arduino15/packages/esp32/hardware/esp32/1.0.6/libraries/Preferences/src`<br><br>On Windows the default location is:<br>
 `C:\Users\*YOUR_USER_NAME*\AppData\Local\Arduino15\packages\esp32\hardware\esp32\1.0.6\libraries\Preferences\src`<br>